wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

    - Ensure no breaking changes for existing users

 3. **Visual Consistency Testing**
-   - Compare both previews side-by-side
+   - Compare all three previews side-by-side
    - Verify all styling and layout consistency
    - Test with different template configurations
    - Validate responsive behavior consistency
+   - Ensure text content matches across all contexts

 ## Section Component Updates

 ### Hero Section Consistency

-Both previews must display "The Wedding Of" text instead of "Wedding Invitation" to maintain consistency.
+All three previews must display "The Wedding Of" text instead of "Wedding Invitation" or "Kami Mengundang" to maintain consistency.

+**Current Issues:**
-**Current Issue:** EditorPreview displays couple names and "Kami Mengundang" while full-screen preview shows "The Wedding Of"
+- EditorPreview displays couple names and "Kami Mengundang"
+- TemplatePreviewPage displays couple names and "Kami Mengundang"
+- Full-Screen Preview shows "The Wedding Of"

 **Solution:**
 1. Update EditorPreview to use the same text as full-screen preview
+2. Update TemplatePreviewPage to use the same text as full-screen preview
-2. Ensure HeroSection component displays consistent text in both contexts
+3. Ensure HeroSection component displays consistent text in all contexts
-3. Update the couple names display logic to match between previews
+4. Update the couple names display logic to match between previews

 **Technical Implementation:**
 - Modify EditorPreview to display "The Wedding Of" instead of couple names in the hero section
+- Modify TemplatePreviewPage to display "The Wedding Of" instead of "Kami Mengundang"
 - Ensure couple names are displayed in the same format as the full-screen preview
 - Update the text hierarchy to match the full-screen preview exactly